-Judge Bork has spent more than a quarter of a century developing a powerful and cogent philosophy of law.
+Judge Bork has spent more than a quarter of a century refining a careful and cogent philosophy of law.

-- His judicial philosophy begins with the simple proposition that judges must apply the Constitution, the statute, or controlling precedent-not their own moral, political, philosophical or economic preferences. - He believes in neutral, text-based readings of the Constitution, statutes and cases.
+- His judicial philosophy begins with the simple proposition that judges must apply the Constitution, the statute, or controlling precedent--not their own moral, political, philosophical or economic preferences. - He believes in neutral, text-based readings of the Constitution, statutes and cases.
 This has frequently led him to take positions at odds with those favored by political conservatives.
-For example, he testified before the Senate Subcommittee on Separation of Powers that he believed the Human Life Bill to be unconstitutional; he has opposed conservative efforts to enact legislation depriving the Supreme Court of jurisdiction over issues like abortion and school prayer; and he has publicly criticized conservatives who wish the courts to take an active role in invalidating economic regulation of business and industry. - He is not a political judge: He has repeatedly criticized politicized, result-oriented jurisprudence of either the right or the left. - He has repeatedly rebuked academics and commentators who have urged conservative manipulation of the judicial process as a response to liberal judicial activism.
+For example, he testified before the Senate Subcommittee on Separation of Powers that he believed the Human Life Bill to be unconstitutional; he has opposed conservative efforts to enact legislation depriving the Supreme Court of jurisdiction over issues like abortion and school prayer; and he has publicly criticized conservatives who wish the courts to take an active role in invalidating economic regulation of business and industry.

-- Judge Bork believes judges are duty-bound to protect vigorously those rights enshrined in the Constitution.
+- He is not a political judge: He has repeatedly criticized politicized, result-oriented jurisprudence of either the right or the left. - Judge Bork believes that there is a presumption favoring democratic decisionmaking, and he has demonstrated deference to liberal and conservative laws and agency decisions alike. - He has repeatedly rebuked academics and commentators who have urged conservative manipulation of the judicial process as a response to liberal judicial activism. - Judge Bork believes judges are duty-bound to protect vigorously those rights enshrined in the Constitution.
 He does not adhere to a rigid conception of "original intent" that would require courts to apply the Constitution only to those matters which the Framers specifically foresaw.
 To the contrary, he has written that it is the "task of the judge in this generation to discern how the framers' values, defined in the context of the world they knew, apply to the world we know."
 His opinions applying the First Amendment to modern broadcasting technology and to the changing nature of libel litigation testify to his adherence to this view of the role of the modern judge. - He believes in abiding by precedent: he testified in 1982 regarding the role of precedent within the Supreme Court: